The Best Things to Do Alone in Rhode Island

 8. Take the Bus Back to Providence and Stay at a Hostel

 After you finish the Cliff Walk, you can visit the Picnic Cafe in Newport near the Visitor Center Bus stop back to Providence.
+I randomly encountered this place, and their cookies were divine.

 If you want to save money for your trip, you will definitely want to stay overnight in Providence.
 Newport’s charm does not translate to cheap accommodation for solo travelers.